Moonsong-Labs/storage-hub/pallets/providers/README.md

 The sign up process for Storage Providers is a two-step process to avoid malicious users from predicting the randomness used to generate the unique ID of the Storage Provider.

-1. The first step is the request to sign up, where the user provides the necessary information to become a Storage Provider, commiting to that information, and the necessary deposit is held.
+1. The first step is the request to sign up, where the user provides the necessary information to become a Storage Provider, committing to that information, and the necessary deposit is held.
 2. The second step is the confirmation of the sign-up, which must be done by the user (or a third-party) after enough time has passed to ensure that the randomness used to generate the unique ID was not predictable when the sign-up request (commitment) was made.

 This process exists because the unique ID of a Storage Provider is what determines if they can volunteer to store a new file of the system after a store request was made by a user, and if the randomness used to generate the unique ID was predictable, malicious users could generate multiple Storage Provider accounts with similar IDs and collude to store the same file, which would be detrimental to the system as it would allow file storage centralization, allowing censorship and data loss.